 change AGC settings;

 Basically, I found that all the essential functions are clearly laid out, accessible, and highly functional.
 Impressive.

 The IC-7300 ships with a manual–– aptly titled, the “Basic” manual––and a CD with the full and unabridged operations manual.
-The Basic Manual covers a great deal a lot more than the manual which accompanied the Icom ID-51a.
+The Basic Manual covers a great deal more than the manual which accompanied the Icom ID-51a, for example.
 If you read through the manual, you’ll readily familiarize yourself with most of the IC-7300’s higher function operations, and especially, you’ll be able to adjust the settings to your operation style.
 The Manual is written in simple language, and includes a lot of diagrams and graphics.

 If you’re like me, you will find you’ll also need to reference that unabridged manual, so hang on to the CD, too.